 The set of Resources that meets the capacity requirement at the least cost are committed.

-If a Market Participant has procured gas for a gas-fired Generator Asset that is ordered to come on-line after the close of the Day-Ahead Energy Market, the start-up will not be cancelled unless there is a reliability concern that needs to be addressed.
+If a Market Participant has procured gas for a gas-fired Generator Asset that is ordered to come on-line after the close of the Day-Ahead Market, the start-up will not be cancelled unless there is a reliability concern that needs to be addressed.
 When a gas-fired Generator Asset is given an hourly commitment schedule in the Reserve Adequacy Analysis, the ISO will honor the hourly commitment schedule at the Generator Asset’s Economic Minimum Limit for the commitment, unless there is a reliability concern that needs to be addressed.

 In Real-Time, the ISO monitors and controls the New England Control Area such that the least-cost means of satisfying the projected Energy, Regulation, Operating Reserve, Replacement Reserve and other Ancillary Services requirements, including the reliability requirements of the New England Control Area, are met.